Internationally recognised authority in creativity and innovation in education, and New York Times best-selling author

 Simon is an accomplished public speaker and has presented at many principal conferences, universities and TeachMeets locally and globally.
 He is a Microsoft Innovative Educator Expert, TeachMeet NSW coordinator and expert in flipped learning.

-Elizabeth Lonergan is the Head of Learning and Teaching at an independent school in the South Eastern Suburbs of Melbourne.
+Elizabeth Lonergan is the Principal at St Mary's Coptic Orthodox College, a Foundation to Year 12 independent school in the northern suburbs of Melbourne.
 Her studies include a Masters of Educational Leadership and Administration and a Bachelor of Business with majors in Management and Strategic Relations.
 Prior to her current role, Elizabeth was the Learning and Development Manager for Pearson Australia and had held various senior leadership roles in schools, including the Director of Staff and Head of Mathematics.
 Elizabeth has published books in Hands on Numeracy and in 2017 received excellence in the CHOOSEMATHS Teaching Awards for her demonstrated capacity to engage and inspire students to study Mathematics.
 Elizabeth has presented at numerous conferences throughout Australia and New Zealand with a focus on professional learning, early career teachers, leadership, culture, organizational change, developing staff capacity and integrated and digital learning.
 Her passion for succession planning, personal growth and empowering staff to critically reflect and analyse performance has enabled her to work one-on-one with teachers and teams to improve personal, school and systemic outcomes through the setting of strategic goals and targets.